wavefrontHQ/docs/pages/doc/wavefront_introduction.md

 The major components of Wavefront include the **Wavefront SaaS application**, which facilitates economies of scale for deployment, flexibility, and time to value and the **Wavefront proxy**.
-The Wavefront proxy is the interface to **collector agents**, which instrument hardware and software applications.
+The Wavefront proxy is the interface to **collector agents**, which instrument hardware and software applications and standalone applications.
 The Wavefront application can also ingest metrics directly from external services such as Amazon Web Services.
 The diagram below depicts each of these components.

 ![Wavefront architecture](images/wavefront_architecture.png)